Contact and Office Hours

 - Referral to on-campus support services for academic and/or personal difficulties

 - Applications and appeals for change of major into Mays Business School (on campus change of major)

 Academic advising is a collaboration between the student and academic advisor.
 Advising is provided for business students according to lower- or upper-level admission status.

 Lower-level business (BUAD) students receive advising from Undergraduate Advising Office (UAO) academic advisors in 238 Wehner.
 UAO academic advisors and graduate assistants are available to serve all business freshmen and sophomores.
 Students are encouraged to meet regularly with an academic advisor.
 Although students are not assigned to specific advisors, they may request to meet with the advisor of their choice.

 Appointments and Information

 UAO academic advisors are anxious to help with any academic questions or issues.
-They are available during regular business hours for advising by telephone, by email, and/or via Zoom session.
+They are available during regular business hours for advising by email, telephone, and/or via Zoom session.

-Advising by appointment is available from 8:30 a.m. to 4:30 p.m.
-Monday through Friday, except during scheduled drop-in advising.
+Advising by Appointment: Available from 8:30 a.m. to 4:30 p.m.
+Monday through Friday.
 To make an appointment use the following link:

 Undergraduate Advising Academic Advisors (click on name to see a bio)